ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc-quick.md

 ## Check Transaction Confirmations

-Checking the number of confirmations a transaction has can be done via JSON-RPC by the `transactions.info` method.
+Checking the number of confirmations a transaction can be done via JSON-RPC by the `transactions.info` method.

 The command accepts one parameter: the `id` of the transaction to query.
 A sample request could look like: